Annette Taddeo: 2016 congressional campaign

 Taddeo ran for Congress again in 2016, in the 26th district, based in southern Miami-Dade and the Florida Keys.
 She lost the Democratic primary to former Congressman Joe Garcia, 51.3 to 48.7%.
 Garcia went on to lose the general election to the incumbent, Republican Carlos Curbelo.
 During the campaign, some of Taddeo's secret campaign documents, some of which highlighted her weaknesses as a candidate, were made public.
 It later came out that Taddeo was one of several Democratic House candidates targeted by Russian hackers, and the documents were stolen from the Democratic Congressional Campaign Committee and released to reporters and bloggers in order to undermine Democratic campaigns in competitive districts.

 Florida Senate

 In September 2017, Taddeo was elected in a special election for Florida's Senate District 40.
-The election was called to fill the vacancy caused by the resignation of Republican Senator Frank Artiles.
-Taddeo won the primary election against former State Representative and Miami-Dade School Board Member Ana Rivas Logan, 71 to 29%.
-Taddeo defeated Republican State Representative José Félix Díaz in the general election, 51 to 47%.
+The election was called to fill the vacancy caused by the resignation of Republican senator Frank Artiles.
+Taddeo won the primary election against former state representative and Miami-Dade School Board Member Ana Rivas Logan, 71 to 29%.
+Taddeo defeated Republican state representative José Félix Díaz in the general election, 51 to 47%.
+She was re-elected in 2018.